Preparing For An Earthquake A Complete Preparedness Checklist

 • Grills made of charcoal or gas should only be used outside for emergency cooking.

-• Unless there is an emergency, avoid driving.
-Stay away from damaged areas for sightseeing.
-You won't help the relief effort at all.
-Maintain a clear path for emergency vehicles to travel on the roadways.
+• Avoid driving unless there is an emergency.
+Avoid visiting damaged areas for sightseeing; doing so will not help the relief effort.
+Also, a clear path for emergency vehicles to travel on the roadways must be maintained.

 Conclusion